Midas: Mythological Midas

 Arrian gives an alternative story of the descent and life of Midas.
 According to him, Midas was the son of Gordios, a poor peasant, and a Telmissian maiden of the prophetic race.
 When Midas grew up to be a handsome and valiant man, the Phrygians were harassed by civil discord, and consulting the oracle, they were told that a wagon would bring them a king, who would put an end to their discord.
 While they were still deliberating, Midas arrived with his father and mother, and stopped near the assembly, wagon and all.
 They, comparing the oracular response with this occurrence, decided that this was the person whom the god told them the wagon would bring.
 They therefore appointed Midas king and he, putting an end to their discord, dedicated his father’s wagon in the citadel as a thank-offering to Zeus the king.
 In addition to this the following saying was current concerning the wagon, that whosoever could loosen the cord of the yoke of this wagon, was destined to gain the rule of Asia.
 This someone was to be Alexander the Great.
-In other versions of the legend, it was Midas' father Gordias who arrived humbly in the cart and made the Gordian Knot.
+In other versions of the legend, it was Midas's father Gordias who arrived humbly in the cart and made the Gordian Knot.

 Herodotus said that a "Midas son of Gordias" made an offering to the Oracle of Delphi of a royal throne "from which he made judgments" that were "well worth seeing", and that this Midas was the only foreigner to make an offering to Delphi before Gyges of Lydia.
-The historical Midas of the 8th century BC and Gyges of Lydia are believed to have been contemporaries, so it seems most likely that Herodotus believed that the throne was donated by the earlier, legendary King Midas.
-However, some historians believe that this throne was donated by the later, historical King Midas, great grandfather of Alyattes of Lydia who was also referred to as Midas after amassing huge wealth from inventing taxable coinage using electrum sourced from Midas' famed river Pactolus.
+The historical Midas of the 8th century BCE and Gyges of Lydia are believed to have been contemporaries, so it seems most likely that Herodotus believed that the throne was donated by the earlier, legendary King Midas.
+However, some historians believe that this throne was donated by the later, historical King Midas, great grandfather of Alyattes of Lydia who was also referred to as Midas after amassing huge wealth from inventing taxable coinage using electrum sourced from Midas's famed river Pactolus.